shanemileham/shanemileham.github.io/_kb/athletic/sleep.md

   - "Morning" and "Evening" people are determined by questions like "What time would you get up if you were entirely free to plan your day?" ([reference](https://en.m.wikipedia.org/wiki/Morningness%E2%80%93eveningness_questionnaire)).
 There is some genetic influence on these preferences.
 However, people perform the same on cognitive tests regardless of their morning/evening preference and time of the day.
 [Chronotype](https://en.m.wikipedia.org/wiki/Chronotype).
 Humans can have a propensity to be morning people or evening people; these behavioral preferences are called chronotypes for which there are various assessment questionnaires and biological marker correlations.
 - Melatonin helps you fall asleep
   - It actually is a signal to alter the circadian rhythm (see section on that)

+## Statements to Verify
+- Warmth --> Awake; Cold --> Asleep
+  - Note that metabolizing carbohydrates will create heat, which will signal your body to wake up.
+This is perfect for naps and suboptimal if long sleep is desired.
+- Employ the use of deep belly breathing before sleep.
+- Use calcium and magnesium instead of melatonin for help with falling asleep and staying asleep.